Join an amazing team, make a big difference!

 We also practice what we believe, for instance by employing people on the autism and ADHD spectrums.
 In your role, you will closely with the Brain Power founder and core staff, in teams, and individually.
 You will work on products that will be rapidly put into use by children and adults who can benefit from what you help to create.

-Work in a fast-moving, award-winning startup company, take on big projects, and see children smiling in new ways at their parents because of your code or other work!
+The best thing about Brain Power is seeing how our work helps other people.
+Apply to Brain Power if you want to work in a fast-moving, award-winning startup company; take on big projects; and see children smiling and engaging in new ways because of your work!

 - Mission-driven company and passionate team

 - Fast-paced work environment – never boring!

 - Opportunities to grow, and to advance your career